prototypefund/Digital_Bargeld-docs/impl-mint.rst

     -- blind signed coin.
     denom_pub         BYTEA,

-    -- The purse that requested the minting of this
+    -- The purse that requested the exchangeing of this -- coin.
-    -- coin.
     withdraw_pub      BYTEA REFERENCES purses(withdraw_pub)
   );

-The table `coins` stores information about coins known to the mint.
+The table `coins` stores information about coins known to the exchange.

 .. sourcecode:: postgres